NienborgLab/Patel_et_al_2022/README.md

 - **co**: Contrast used for grating stimulus for the trial
 - **TrialEnd**: End time of trial (in sec)
 - **TrialStart**: Start time of trial (in sec), i.e. animal starts fixating
+- **TrialStartDatapixx**: The start time for the eye recording software
+- **TrialStart_remappedGetSecs**: The relative time difference between Start times of the eye recording system and the main system
 - **Start**: Start time of every stimulus video frame [there is typically a small, variable delay between TrialStart (fixation onset) and the first stimulus frame presented]
 - **Reward**: Specifies whether the subject response was correct (1) or the trials was discarded (0) [Only trials that are 1 are valid trials]
 - **RewardSize**: Size of the reward delivered
+- **Eye**: Eye position recordings (in voltages)
 - **Spikes**: Spike times (relative to TrialStart), in sec
 - **LFP**: Measured LFP voltage for the trial
 - **LFP_ts**: Time points corresponding to LFP voltages